revk/SolarSystem/Manuals/Overview.md

 There are physical tamper switches, but also logical inputs for various detected situations, such as *NFCFault*, which can be configured to trigger input states.

+There is also a simple time of day *Timer* logical input on some devices which can be used as an input to trigger something at a time (typically arming at end of day).

 |State|Meaning|
 |-----|-------|
 |`DOORBELL`|This is simply a user state - it would usually be triggered on the doorbell input on an NFC reader.
 It can then be used to drive an output somewhere that is perhaps an actual bell.|